Program Director

 Judit Walter

-Judit Walter graduated from the University of Debrecen with a Bachelors in elementary school music teaching, solfège teaching, and choral conducting, then a Masters in music theory teaching, solfège teaching, and choral conducting.
-She has taught secondary school music, solfège and theory at the University of Debrecen, done broadcasting for the Debrecen Kodály Philharmonic and Debrecen City Television, and is currently the assistant conductor of the Hungarian Radio Children’s Choir.
-Some of her other appointments were as a teacher of pedagogy and solfège in Kuala Lumpur, Malaysia, and in the Waldorf School of Valencia, Spain.
-Judit will instruct Level I, II, III Solfa and Musicianship Classes.
+Judit Walter graduated from the University of Debrecen with a Bachelor’s degree in elementary school music teaching, solfège teaching, and choral conducting, and later earned a Master’s degree in music theory teaching, solfège teaching, and choral conducting.
+She has taught secondary school music, solfège, and music theory at the University and Conservatory of Debrecen, contributed to broadcasts for the Debrecen Kodály Philharmonic and Debrecen City Television, and served as assistant conductor of the Hungarian Radio Children’s Choir.

 Faculty